 4.4.3.1 If the upper level of the foam has a depression in the centre, record the reading as the arithmetic mean between the centre and the edges.

-NOTE -It may be of assistance, in making this measurement, to use a white varnished slip carrying a longitudinal black varnished line.
+NOTE — It may be of assistance, in making this measurement, to use a white varnished slip carrying a longitudinal black varnished line.
 This slip is placed in the foam generated in the receiving cylinder and the lower level of the volume of foam to be measured is taken at the point where contrast between black and white is visible.

 4.4.3.2 Repeat the measurement ten times, preparing a fresh solution each time as described in 4.3.1.
 Take the arithmetic mean of at least 8 results.